 Decoding "10 Off 120": A Deep Dive into Discounts and Percentages

 Understanding discounts and percentage calculations is a crucial life skill.
-This article will comprehensively explore the seemingly simple question, "10 off 120," delving beyond the immediate calculation to explore the underlying principles, practical applications, and related concepts.
+And this article will comprehensively explore the seemingly simple question, "10 off 120," delving beyond the immediate calculation to explore the underlying principles, practical applications, and related concepts.
 We'll examine how to calculate the discounted price, the percentage discount, and even how to reverse-engineer these calculations to find the original price given a discounted price and percentage.
 This will equip you with a thorough understanding of discounts, making you a savvy shopper and problem-solver.

 Understanding the Basics: What Does "10 Off 120" Mean?